falmar/sply-richerage/README.md

 - Additional helper/shared code is in `./internal/pkg`
 - The cli entrypoint is in `./cmd/main.go`
 - Http command is in `./cmd/http/http.go`
+- Http server bootstrap and automation tests are in `./cmd/http/server.go`

 #### data